Atrophic vaginitis

 Continue reading below

-Atrophic vaginitis symptoms4
+Atrophic vaginitis signs and symptoms4 5

 It is important to initiate discussion regarding any vaginal dryness with postmenopausal women, as many women are very reluctant to talk about it or initiate conversation about it.
-Women are poorly aware that vulvovaginal atrophy is a chronic condition with a significant impact on sexual health and quality of life and that effective and safe treatments may be available5 .
+Women are poorly aware that vulvovaginal atrophy is a chronic condition with a significant impact on sexual health and quality of life and that effective and safe treatments may be available.

 Symptoms